Let’s cut to the chase: Every business should be posting to Google Business Profiles.

-Although Google My Business isn’t technically a social media network, posts on the platform work in much the same way.
+Although Google Business Profiles isn’t technically a social media network, posts on the platform work in much the same way.
 So, just like with your social media posts, it always helps to include quality original images and videos.

 When adding visuals, keep in mind the ideal sizes – here’s what Google recommends:

 - Minimum photo resolution: 400px wide by 300px tall

 - Maximum video file size: 100 MB

 - Supported video formats: AVI, MP4, MOV, FLV, WMV, MPG, M4V, MKV, M2TS, and MTS

 When creating a Google Business Profile post, it’s good practice to include a call-to-action (CTA).

 Depending on the type of post you’re using, you can add instructions such as “Book online,” “Learn more,” “Call,” “Buy,” or “Visit.”